YingyingHan1994/final_project_2020Sp/Met_datadocumentation.md

 ## What are all the unique values and their meaning? (if you have categorical data).
 Don’t do this if there are more than like 10 or 20.

-## Need feedback from Jenna and Xinyu on "How we might going to analyze the file?" part.